d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

   Vim [matchit.vim] by Benji Fisher is ported into Emacs.

-  Press "%" to jump between matched tags in Emacs.
-For example, in HTML "<div>" and "</div>" are a pair of tags.
+  Press "%" to jump between matched tags ("<div>" and "</div>" in html, etc).

-  Supported programming languages and major modes:
+  Built-in supported languages and documents:
   • HTML
   • Python
   • Java